LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Removed hitpoint variable from the Tactical Flashlight melee that made it difficult to hit enemies.
 - Fixed the Counterstrike skill not working with VR melee.
 - Fixed the Stockholm Syndrome skill not working.
 Pressing teleport/sprint in custody now activates it.
-- Fixed the ammo counter on the VR belt eventually moving outside the reload panel over time.
+- Fixed the ammo counter on the VR belt slowly moving outside the reload panel over time.
+- Fixed a few magazines lacking bullet_object definitions despite existing in their models, so the bullets in the magazine update properly.
 - Fixed a crash caused by hands sometimes being invalid in the 'hand in wall' check.
-- (Possibly?)
-Fixed a crash that can sometimes occur when a heist starts, with the crash log mentioning "[string "lib/units/beings/player/states/vr/hand/player..."]:132".
+- Fixed a crash that can sometimes occur when a heist starts after the black intro screen.
 ## Improvements
 - Unlocked all weapons that were 'VR Locked' as they are now all usable and reload correctly.
 - Weapons with underbarrel modes now support reload timelines so they can be reloaded correctly.
-- Held and dropped magazines that have bullets in them are now affected by your current ammo count.
+- Held and dropped magazines that have bullets in them now display the actual amount of ammo they have in them.
 - Removed annoying grip points on the LMGs that make them hard to two-hand properly, they now only have 1 grip point.
 - The game no longer automatically attempts to do a weapon butt melee attack when turning.